 Ferries as a Solution for Geographic Challenges

-One of the most compelling reasons for the continued need of ferries in public transportation is their ability to overcome geographic barriers.
+One of the most compelling reasons for the continued use of ferries in public transportation is their ability to overcome geographic barriers.
 In many cities, natural features such as rivers, bays, and coastal waters create obstacles that traditional road and rail networks cannot easily navigate.
 Ferries provide a direct and efficient solution, allowing people to travel between areas that would otherwise be disconnected.

 Take, for example, the city of Seattle, where the Puget Sound and its surrounding waterways have long shaped the city's transportation landscape.
 The Washington State Ferries system is one of the largest and most heavily used in the United States, providing essential connections between the city's urban core and surrounding islands.
 Without this ferry network, many residents would face long and inconvenient commutes, relying on cars that would add to traffic congestion and environmental pollution.